chemi5t/multinational-retail-data-centralisation/README.md

 Additionally, document your progress by adding to your GitHub README file.
 You can refer to the relevant lesson in the prerequisites for this task for more information.
 At minimum, your README file should contain the following information:

-        Project Title
+        - Project Title
-        Table of Contents, if the README file is long A description of the project: what it does, the aim of the project, and what you learned Installation instructions
+        - Table of Contents, if the README file is long
+        - A description of the project: what it does, the aim of the project, and what you learned
+        - Installation instructions
-        Usage instructions
+        - Usage instructions
-        File structure of the project
+        - File structure of the project
-        License information
+        - License information

 You don't have to write all of this at once, but make sure to update your README file as you go along, so that you don't forget to add anything.

-## **Outcomes from Milestone 3 (Creating the database schema):**
+## **Outcomes from Milestone 3:**
 Milestone 3 continues from Milestone 2.
 Columns in the following tables were all cast to the correct data types using `SQL`, ensuring consistency and accuracy: orders_table, dim_users, dim_store_details, dim_products, dim_date_times, and dim_card_details.

 It was found the dim_store_details table did not require merging the 'latitude' columns as the data in the 'lat' column has all been isolated and found to not be of use, and the column dropped.